Vierde Divisie: Background

 The champions of the Saturday Hoofdklasse A, B and C played against each other for the national Saturday championship, just like the champions of the Sunday Hoofdklasse A, B and C faced each other for the national Sunday title until 2015.
 The winners of the Saturday and Sunday championships faced each other for the Hoofdklasse title until 2010, when the Topklasse decided the overall amateur champion, and in 2016 the overall championship was abolished.
-The transitional 2015–16 season had the period winners contest the 15th placers of the Topklasse and the 12th and 13th placers played the period winners of the 1e Klasse, all in playouts, while the 14th and 15th placers were relegated and the Hoofdklasse contracted to four leagues of 16 clubs each (two each for Saturday and Sunday).
+The transitional 2015–16 season had the period winners contest the 15th placers of the Topklasse and the 12th and 13th placers played the period winners of the 1e Klasse, all in play-offs, while the 14th and 15th placers were relegated and the Hoofdklasse contracted to four leagues of 16 clubs each (two each for Saturday and Sunday).

 Since the 2016–17 season, clubs can be relegated from the Hoofdklasse to the 1e Klasse (First Class) and can be promoted from the 1e Klasse to the Hoofdklasse.
 The champion and playoff winners of each Hoofdklasse are promoted to the Derde Divisie (formerly Topklasse), and two to three teams from each Derde Divisie (four to six in total) are relegated to the Hoofdklasse.

 Before this, it was only possible for Hoofdklasse clubs to be admitted to the Eerste Divisie after application and licensing.
 The last clubs to have done so are FC Omniworld (2005) and AGOVV Apeldoorn (2003).

 In 2022, the KNVB made the decision to rename the competition to Vierde Divisie.
+That year, the separation between Saturday and Sunday football was abolished in the Vierde Divisie before the 2023–24 season.
+Amateur clubs are asked before the season whether they want to play their home games on Saturday or Sunday.
+This rule may be deviated from by principled Saturday clubs that retain the right to play on their day.